 Does feeding frequency change for a pregnant Shepherd?
 Yes.
 Pregnant and nursing dogs often need three to four smaller meals per day during the later stages of pregnancy and throughout lactation.
 Work with your vet on specific amounts.
 Calorie needs can nearly double during peak nursing.

 For more on building a complete feeding plan, visit our German Shepherd food guide.
+If monthly food cost is a concern, our feeding cost breakdown covers what to expect.

 Disclaimer: This content is for general informational purposes only and is not veterinary advice.
 Consult a licensed veterinarian for decisions about your dog's health, diet, or medical care.
 Read full disclaimer →